Category Archives: f) Apologetics, & Interpretations

 But he that is greatest among you shall be your servant.
 And whosoever shall exalt himself shall be abased; and he that shall humble himself shall be exalted.
 Matthew 23:11-12

 The world often suggests that greatness comes from pride, power, and dominance.
-However, Jesus teaches that true greatness is found in humility and serving others.
+However, Jesus teaches that true greatness lies in humility and in serving others.
 He, the highest authority, exemplified this humility by humbling himself to the point of death, offering salvation from sin to the world through his sacrifice.
 Achievements gained through ungrateful arrogance are repulsive, while accomplishments rooted in humble service reflect the nature of Christ.

 He who has, More will be Given, He who has Little, it will be Taken Away